igorclark/aor-postgrest-client/README.md

-# postgREST Client for admin-on-rest
+# postgREST Client & Auth provider for react-admin

-For using [postgREST](https://github.com/begriffs/postgrest) with [admin-on-rest](https://github.com/marmelab/admin-on-rest), use the `postgrestClient` function to convert AOR's REST dialect into one compatible with postgREST.
+Use the `postgrestClient` and `postgrestAuthenticator` modules to convert [react-admin](https://github.com/marmelab/react-admin)'s REST dialect into one compatible with [postgREST](https://github.com/begriffs/postgrest).
+Refreshes JWT auth tokens a configurable number of seconds before expiry, until logout.

 ## Installation